antjowie/Runaway/README.md

 I've learned C++ at http://www.learncpp.com/ and http://www.cplusplus.com/doc/tutorial/
 SFML can be found at https://www.sfml-dev.org/index.php
 My choice of IDE was Visual Studio which can be found at https://www.visualstudio.com/vs/
 The levels were made with an open source tile map editor called Tiled found at http://www.mapeditor.org/
+I used the parser RapidXML, which can be found at http://rapidxml.sourceforge.net/ to parse the tilemap made by Tiled

 # Contact
 Feel free to ask me any questions!
 Although I'm not entirely honest, because I have not listed any way to communicate with me.